JiningLiu/JiningLiu/README.md

-👋 hi there, i'm jining, an ios and web dev who also makes 'advanced' model rockets
+👋 hi there, i'm jining, an ios and web dev, currently working on ContributeResearch and a thrust vector controlled model rocket.

-(~~im kind of done with websites tho~~) jk, back with some servers and demo sites.